 Hi, I’m the artist, Karen A. Scofield and I live in Kenosha, WI.
-I made this tutorial after finding hundreds, if not thousands, of Pinterest pins showing my work.
-They linked to a blog that used my pictures and strongly inferred that one can made these with the kids out of a homemade cornstarch and baking soda clay.
-That’s an unauthorized use of my work and I find it misleading on several counts.
+I made this tutorial after finding thousands, of Pinterest pins showed my goddess pendants and strongly inferred that one can make these with kids out of a homemade cornstarch and baking soda clay.
+That’s both an unauthorized use of my work and misleading on several counts.
 My photos are copyrighted, they didn’t have permission to use them, and did not respond to my remark asking them to take my photo of of their page.

 My Youtube Video After the Discovery: http://youtu.be/Md9Y_o0jM2g

 My beads shown above are on my sari0009 flickr and appear in the blurb book Polymer Artists Showcase, by Tejae Floyde.
 (Tejae Floyde has a wonderful site and blog and has her work published in numerous magazines and books.)
 They’re about 2″ tall and I used artist grade polymer clay to make them (more on that in a moment).
 They’re colored with mica powders, then sealed.